marouanekhabbaz/Decoder-Ring/README.md

+#Decoder-Ring
-`Decoder-Ring`  is an application that will help you encode and decode all kinds of messages
+Decoder-Ring  is an application that will help you encode and decode all kinds of messages